qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 ===============

-Clicking the |saveMapAsImage| :sup:`Export as image` icon will ask you to enter the filename to use to export composition: in the case of multi-page composition, each page will be exported to a file with the given name appended with the page number.
+Clicking the |saveMapAsImage| :sup:`Export as image` icon will ask you to select the image format and enter the filename to use to export the print layout: in the case of multi-page composition, each page will be exported to a file with the given name appended with the page number.

-You can then override the print resolution and the exported image dimensions (set in Composition panel).
+In the next :guilabel:`Image Export Options` dialog, you can optionally override the print layout resolution and the exported page dimensions (set in :guilabel:`Layout` panel).

 .. index:: Crop layout to content
 .. _crop_to_content:

-By checking |checkbox| :guilabel:`Crop to content` option, the image output by the layout includes the minimal area enclosing all the items (map, legend, scale bar, shapes, label, image...) of each page of the composition:
+By checking |checkbox| :guilabel:`Crop to content` option, the image output by the layout will include the minimal area enclosing all the items (map, legend, scale bar, shapes, label, image...) of each page of the composition:

 * If the composition includes a single page, then the output is resized to include EVERYTHING on the composition.
 The page can then be reduced or extended to all items depending on their position (on, above, below, left or right of the page).
 * In case of a multi-page layout, each page will be resized to include items in its area (left and right sides for all pages, plus top for the first page and bottom for the last page).
 Each resized page is exported to a separate file.

 The :guilabel:`Crop to content` dialog also allows to add some margins around the cropped bounds.